porter-finance/v1-core/spec/permissions.md

 # Permissions

-There are a few differnt entities with different permissions in the porter protocol
+There are a few different entities with different permissions in the porter protocol

 # BondFactory
 ## Porter Admin
 Owner of the bondfactory contract.

-Method only collable by this role `BondFactory.grantRole('ISSUER_ROLE')` `BondFactory.revokeRole('ISSUER_ROLE)` `BondFactory.isAllowListEnabled(bool)`
+Method only callable by this role `BondFactory.grantRole('ISSUER_ROLE')` `BondFactory.revokeRole('ISSUER_ROLE)` `BondFactory.isAllowListEnabled(bool)`